 When you need emergency dental care, you can find an emergency dentist open on Saturday and Sunday.
-The need for urgent dental care doesn’t wait for a weekday, so go to the best emergency dentist in Yonkers, who treats every kind of dental emergency.
-Yonkers Dental Spa operate an emergency dental clinic, providing an emergency dentist open on Saturday .
+The need for urgent dental care doesn’t wait for a weekday, therefore go to the best emergency dentist in Yonkers, who treats every kind of dental emergency.
+Park Avenue Smiles operate an dental urgent care, providing weekend emergency dentists.

 A dental emergency affects your eating, drinking and working — pretty much everything you do.
 Waiting for regular business hours isn’t always an option.
-Your emergency dentist in Yonkers is available to relieve your pain and discomfort with extensive training for every need your family may encounter every day of the week.
+Emergency dentist John Habib DDS is available to relieve your pain and discomfort with extensive training for every need your family may encounter every day of the week.

 Any time you have dental pain or an injury to your mouth, knowing what to expect and what to do can make an uncomfortable situation more tolerable.
 Urgent dental care on a walk-in basis or within 24 hours covers injuries to your natural teeth, issues with dental hardware, or trauma to your soft tissue.

 How to Cope with Dental Emergencies in Yonkers

 Facing any dental emergency is often an extremely scary prospect and especially as dental emergencies usually happen that the most inconvenient times.
 However, if you are faced with a dental emergency or if a loved one is in pain or distress, the best thing to do is to contact our dentist immediately.

 Any dental injury has the potential to become serious and shouldn’t be ignored.
 If you try to ignore a dental problem, the risk of more permanent damage is greater.
 You will almost certainly need more extensive and expensive restorative treatment later, so it’s far better to deal with the problem as soon as you can.